The Last Matador for GQ (unedited)

 José Tomás by Carlos Cazalis from his book Sangre de Reyes, ‘Blood Of Kings’

-When I first went to my first bullfight 20 years ago, I was 23 and was sure I would hate it.
-I was a passionate animal lover and had been a keen amateur naturalist since childhood, a WWF (which I remain to this day) & Greenpeace member, former zoology undergraduate at Oxford, and current philosophy postgraduate at LSE.
+When I first went to my first bullfight 25 years ago, I was 23 and was sure I would hate it.
+I was a passionate animal lover and had been a keen amateur naturalist since childhood, a member of the WWF (which I remain to this day) & Greenpeace, a former zoology undergraduate student at the University of Oxford, and was at the time a philosophy postgraduate at the London School of Economics and Political Science.
+(I am currently doing postgraduate work at King’s College, London, this time in applied neuroscience.)

 It should be obvious that this is not an auspicious CV for a future aficionado a los toros.

-In my moral confusion, I decided to research this alien thing, reading what I could in English – mainly Ernest Hemingway and Barnaby Conrad – and going when possible to see a corrida, a ‘bullfight’, on my annual visits to Spain.
+In my moral confusion, I decided to research this alien thing, reading what I could in English – Ernest Hemingway, Kenneth Tynan, Barnaby Conrad – and going when possible to see a corrida, a ‘bullfight’, on my annual visits to Spain.
 Each time I went with a little more understanding and a little less aversion.
 Some would argue I became more sensitive to the aesthetics, others that I had become more inured to the ethics (or lack thereof.)
 I wouldn’t like to say either way.

-into-the-arena-coverIn 2008 I was commissioned to write a book on the subject and I moved to Seville for two years and among other researches I trained as a bullfighter to the level of matador de novillos-toros, ending by killing a single animal in the ring, a novillo, a three-year-old bull weighing around a third of a ton.
-(Into The Arena: The World Of The Spanish Bullfight was published by Profile Books in 2011 and shortlisted for the William Hill Sports Book Of The Year Award the same year.)
+Following my essay on the subject for Prospect magazine, ‘A Noble Death‘, in 2008 I was commissioned to write a book and moved to Spain for two years.
+Among other researches, I trained as a bullfighter to the level of matador de novillos-toros, facing endless cattle from old, heavy and wise to young, light and fast.
+I ended by killing a single animal in the ring, a novillo, a three-year-old bull weighing around a third of a ton.

 Alexander Fiske-Harrison running with the Torrestrella bulls of Álvaro Domecq - striped jacket - in Pamplona (Photo: Joseba Etxaburu - Reuters)